llord1/llord1.github.io/LegalSurvey.md

 11. Please indicate which language frequency category best reflects your typical client interactions.
 This question only requires one response per row.

-Column categories: Very Frequently; Frequently; Occasionally; Rarely; Very Rarely; Never; Choose not to respond
+Column categories: Very Frequently; Frequently; Occasionally; Rarely; Very Rarely; Never; Prefer not to respond

 Row categories:
 Any form of sign language